marcusasar/SQL_Project_Sales_Analysis/README.md

 | March      | $108,867.15   |
 | February   | $95,727.38    |

+Table of the trend in revenue for the three months

 **2. What is the number of sales made in each time of the day?**

 To identify the number of sales in each time of the day, I filtered it by the day name, grouped the data by time of day, focusing on Thursday.
 This query highlights sales made in each time of day: